lnfernux/lnfernux.github.io/_posts/2022-09-11-AzureActiveDirectory-GeneralHardening.md

 ### Fix - Azure AD enumeration

 We can obviously not fix this entirely, but we can limit the amount of information someone with basic access can grab by default.
-Limiting the access to Azure AD to admin users only:
+Limiting the access to Azure AD in the Azure portal to admin users only:

 * Go into Azure AD
 * Select the "User settings"-blade, here you will find the following option: